 Southern bluefin tuna (SBT) has been caught by Taiwanese deep sea longline fleet since 1970s.
-At the early stage, SBT was only a by-catch species, and as a result of the development of ultra-low temperature freezers, vessels equipped with such freezing facilities have started to target this species seasonally since late 1980s.
+At the early stage, SBT was only by-catch species, and as a result of the development of ultra-low temperature freezers, vessel equipped with such freezing facilities started to target this species seasonally since late 1980s.

-Because of limitation of vessel designing, most Taiwanese vessels are unable to operate in the areas with very low temperature and strong waves.
-The fishing area of Taiwanese SBT fleet is around $25^{\circ}$ S- $45^{\circ}$ S.
+With constraint from the vessel design, most Taiwanese vessels are unable to operate in the areas with very low temperature and strong waves environment.
+The fishing area of Taiwanese SBT fleet is around 25°S-45°S.

-This report, which includes information and data on Ecologically Related Species (ERS) of SBT, was reported or sampled by our Scientific Observer in 2005.
+This report, which includes information and data on Ecologically Related Species (ERS) of SBT, was reported or sampled by our Scientific Observer in 2004.